NickGMU/MasonBayesian-ATTaCK-Graph/README.md

 GMU CYSE-650 - Summer 2024 Project - Cyber Risk Modeling and Analysis Tools

 ## Overview
-Software translates MITRE's ATT&CK framework into a baysian node representation.
+Software translates MITRE's ATT&CK framework into a bayesian node representation.
 Input files must be in .json format and conform to MITRE standards as of July 2024 (ATT&CK 15.1), Output files will be in a .net format.

 ## Use